 State, county investigating after dogs died following contact with waterways in Spokane area where blue-green algae was confirmed

 Aug.
-7—The state and county are advising the public to watch out for toxic blue-green algae in waterways after four dogs died following contact with water in the Spokane area where blooms were confirmed, according to a press release on Saturday.
+8—The state and county are advising the public to watch out for toxic blue-green algae in waterways after four dogs died following contact with water in the Spokane area where blooms were confirmed, according to a news release on Saturday.

 The dogs died shortly after swimming in the area confirmed to have blue-green algae.
 Three of them had been swimming in the Little Spokane River near Chattaroy, while one of the dogs went swimming in the Spokane River near the Harvard Road Bridge, the Washington State Department of Health said in the news release.